 The simplicity of I-cord lends itself beautifully to knitted jewelry forms.
 In this workshop, we combine several lariat variations with the added focal interest of a pendant that could be one or more lampworked beads, stones, or even buttons.
 We learn several bead techniques that can result in different looks for the necklace.
 This is an extremely addictive project and a very giftable item!
 3 hr class.

 Harmonia’s Rings: Moebius and More!

-Heart to Heart Beaded Scarf
+Sideways Shawl Construction: Heart to Heart

 Moebius and the Mysterious Stitch Mirror

 Moebius knitting is endlessly fascinating!
 I have been entranced by the possibilities of this knitted form for many years now.
 In this class, I share the magic of designing for this half-twisted, one-edged shape that truly has no inside or outside.
 We learn what stitches best interact with the structure, in which, amazingly, patterns appear to be mirror image and reversed on either side of the cast on round.
 Which stitches will produce symmetry?
 There are some guidelines, but also ways to bend the rules and produce stitch patterns, not all symmetrical, that are interesting and beautiful.
 As we work a sampler cowl in worsted weight yarn, I guarantee that students will have many “aha” moments as we see stitch patterns develop in amazing and sometimes unpredictable ways.
 Many Moebius garments are shown as inspiration.
-This class is 6 hours long.
+6 hr class.

-Ophidian Beaded Shawlette
+FIrst Lace Workshop: Ophidian Beaded Shawlette

-River Rock Scarf
+Freeform Beading Workshop: River Rock Scarf

 Sideways Lace Design